/

 KPI – Key Performance Indicators

-Key Performance Indicators are measurable values that demonstrate how effectively a company is achieving key business objectives.
-Organizations use KPIs at multiple levels to evaluate their success in reaching targets.
+Key Performance Indicators (KPIs) are measurable values that demonstrate how effectively a company achieves its key business objectives.
+Organizations use KPIs at multiple levels to evaluate their progress toward targets.

 Examples of KPIs include: